Uninett/Argus/docs/user-manual.rst

 You can choose multiple filters per notification profile.
 They are *combined to increase precision*.
-You cannot use *one* profile for *suffciently different types of incidents*.
+You cannot use *one* profile for *sufficiently different types of incidents*.

 For instance, if an incident may only ever have one tag that starts with ``hostname=``, then having a profile with multiple